DynamicDevices/DiskImager/README.md

 - it also *might* be slightly faster when dealing with uncompressed read/write

-**NOTE This application is under development and could possibly cause damage to your computer drive(s).
+*NOTE This application is under development and could possibly cause damage to your computer drive(s).
 We cannot take responsibility for any damage caused or losses incurred through use of this utility.
-Use at own risk!**
+Use at own risk!*

+Credits: Inspired by the excellent Win32DiskImager - http://sourceforge.net/projects/win32diskimager/

 ChangeLog
 =========